tonykwok1992/dl4j_human_remover/README.md

 curl http://localhost:5000/removehuman --data-binary "@/path_to_image/image.jpg" --output /output_path/output.jpg
 # where /path_to_image/image.jpg is the input and /output_path/output.jpg is the output file you want it to be located at
 ```

+### Intellij
+Download the model at http://download.tensorflow.org/models/deeplabv3_mnv2_pascal_train_aug_2018_01_29.tar.gz and extract it.
+Set environment variable MODEL_PATH to be where the extracted frozen_inference_graph.pb is at

 ## How it works